zeppelin-social/bluesky-appview/README.md

      -  *.${DOMAIN}
 ```

+*Scripted:* You will need to make your own DNS records as described above.
+But you can check them with `./step10-check-network.sh`

 2) generate and install CA certificate (usecases for private/closed network, and others using self-signed certificates).
     -  after generation, copy crt and key as ./certs/root.{crt,key}
     -  note: don't forget to install root.crt to your host machine and browser.